paullopes2004/RegressionCourseProject/reports/Project_Summary.md

 For this project, we wanted to see if we could predict stock returns using just basic trading data that anyone can access.
 We used a dataset from Kaggle that has daily stock prices for S&P 500 companies from 2013 to 2018.
 Our goal was to figure out which simple trading characteristics could explain why some stocks performed better than others over a one-year period.

-We calculated a bunch of features from the 2017 trading data - things like how volatile each stock was, how much it was traded on average, whether it had early momentum, and what its short-term trend looked like.
+We calculated a bunch of features from the 2017 trading data, things like how volatile each stock was, how much it was traded on average, whether it had early momentum, and what its short-term trend looked like.
 Then we used multiple linear regression to see how well these features could predict the actual returns from early 2017 to early 2018.

-The results were pretty interesting - our model explained about 53% of the variation in returns across 503 different stocks.
+The results were pretty interesting, our model explained about 53% of the variation in returns across 503 different stocks.
 The biggest predictor turned out to be momentum (stocks that did well early in the year tended to keep doing well), and volatility had a negative effect (riskier stocks actually underperformed).
 We checked our model assumptions with diagnostic plots and everything looked reasonable, though there were some minor deviations from perfect normality in the residuals.

 ## Introduction

 When we first started thinking about what to do for this regression project, we knew we wanted to work with real data that felt relevant.
 Stock market data seemed perfect because it's something most people can relate to, and there's tons of publicly available data out there.
 Plus, we thought it would be cool to see if we could actually build a model that predicts stock performance.

-The basic question we're trying to answer is pretty straightforward: *Can we use simple trading characteristics to predict which stocks will have better returns?* We're not trying to build the next hedge fund algorithm here - we just wanted to see if the regression techniques we learned in class could actually tell us something useful about the stock market.
+The basic question we're trying to answer is pretty straightforward: *Can we use simple trading characteristics to predict which stocks will have better returns?* We're not trying to build the next hedge fund algorithm here, we just wanted to see if the regression techniques we learned in class could actually tell us something useful about the stock market.

 We decided to focus on technical indicators (things you can calculate from price data alone) rather than fundamental analysis (like earnings or balance sheets) because technical indicators are easier to compute and don't require digging through financial statements.
-This also made the project more accessible - anyone with the dataset could reproduce our work.
+This also made the project more accessible, anyone with the dataset could reproduce our work.

 The S&P 500 is a good choice because it represents large, well-known companies that trade actively, so we'd have plenty of data to work with.
 We picked 2017 as our focus year because it was a relatively normal market year (not a huge crash or bubble), which we thought would give us more generalizable results.

-What we found was that momentum really matters - stocks that started the year strong tended to finish strong.
+What we found was that momentum really matters, stocks that started the year strong tended to finish strong.
 This actually aligns with a lot of what researchers have found in behavioral finance, which was cool to see in our own analysis.
 We also found that volatility had a negative relationship with returns, which was a bit surprising at first but makes sense when you think about risk-adjusted returns.

 ## Materials and Methods